-Please realize that although this guide was written to help you better prepare for your time abroad, and that all of the information available at the time of publishing has been used, it is impossible for any single resource to answer all of your questions.
-Your peer adviser will e-mail additional information throughout the semester.
+Please realize that although this guide was written to help you better prepare for your time abroad, and that all of the information available at the time of printing has been used, it is impossible for any single resource to answer all of your questions.
+Your peer advisor will email additional information throughout the semester.
 We also strongly encourage you to contact the study abroad staff, your peer advisor and any Thai students on campus with your specific questions.
+You should also make use of the additional written and web resources listed towards the end of this guide.

 What are YOUR goals for this experience?
-Common goals of student travelers include advancement in future profession; wish to expand personal and academic horizons; need for a change; wish to challenge oneself with immersion in a new culture.
+Common goals of student travelers include advancement in future profession, wish to expand personal and academic horizons, need for a change, wish to challenge oneself with immersion in a new culture.